 There's also no single teacher.
 They have this book called "Quaker Faith and Practice" which contains a selection of things past Quakers have said, and it gets updated every decade or so with things new Quakers have said.
 Quakers don't all agree on everything.

 Social pressure keeps the boundaries of who becomes a Quaker and who does not.
 Just like any other social group, except that Quakers seem to pretend that they are above this, that their social pressure is spirituality.
-For example, after my last ministry, a Friend (a common Quakers use to refer to each other) who I already see as a social policeperson or gate-keeper, asked me: "Is that what God told you to say?" - the subtle implication being that she didn't believe God would tell me to say that, and that therefore my ministry was not valid ministry.
+For example, after my last ministry, a Friend (i.e. a Quaker) who I already see as a social policeperson or gate-keeper, asked me: "Is that what God told you to say?" - the subtle implication being that she didn't believe God would tell me to say that, and that therefore my ministry was not valid ministry.

 I'm an outsider, because what I have to share, is not within the norm, because I have an autistic brain.
 Quakers make no provision for such differences.
 This is fairly typical for social groups, and Quakers are friendlier and more inclusive than most, because of their tradition of non-conformity, but they are still dressing up their own form of social conformity as spirituality.

 The teachings and learnings of the Quaker Faith seem semi-dualistic (Christianity being almost invariably dualistic, Buddhism being non-dualistic and A Course In Miracles being purely non-dualistic - see The Disappearance of the Universe), it has some ideas like "seeing that of God in everyone" and there's a strong principle of equality.
-It does not see the universe as illusiory, or the power of the mind absolute and singular, as Buddhism does.
-Nor does it see God as the only reality (no separation at all) as A Course In Miracles does.
+They do not see the universe as illusiory, nor the power of the mind absolute and singular, as Buddhism does.
+Nor do they see God as the only reality (no separation at all) as A Course In Miracles does.

 My vision for a version of the The Religious Society of Friends, that I would be part of